 About The Unexpected Gift

-There is so much more than just the diagnosis, the physical and emotional struggles that come with the disease.
+There is so much more than just the diagnosis.
+There are physical and emotional struggles that come with the diagnosis, and then there is recovery.
 I understand what a person experiences because of cancer.
 The vulnerability and uncertainty of what the future holds is challenging.
-What should not be a struggle is finding the products you need and services that are supportive while going through cancer.

-When I was in recovery, I joined organized support groups and it was there that I learned so much.
-By speaking with others going through similar experiences, I learned about products that would have been beneficial while going through treatment.
-It was the small things that would have made such a difference in my level of comfort, while having chemotherapy and radiation.
-Knowing a simple thing like getting your teeth cleaned before chemo started would have made all the difference to me.
-This is the knowledge, I want to provide to you.
-Now that I have experienced the diagnosis, the treatment and the recovery, I want to share my experiences with you – to help, to provide comfort and to give you confidence.
+When I was recovering, I joined organized support groups and it was there that I learned so many things that would have made things easier – but you don’t know, what you don’t know.
+By speaking with other people, I learned about products that would have been beneficial while going through treatment.
+It was the small things that would have made such a difference to my level of comfort while having chemotherapy and radiation.
+Knowing a simple thing like getting your teeth cleaned before treatment started would have made all the difference to me.

-Cancer has changed my life, and has allowed me to realize what is authentically important.
-Family, friends and people are what life is about.
-Not all the chaos we get wrapped up in.
+Cancer changed my life and that has allowed me to realize what is authentically important.
+My kids, my family, my friends and people are what life is about.
+Not the chaos we get wrapped up in.
 Enjoying the moment and hearing the laughter make challenges easier to overcome.